-*A loving offer of practical help.
+*A loving offer of practical help from an unexpected source.

 *An envelope with the exact amount of money you needed to pay that bill – slipped quietly under your door. *In the reading of a Bible verse that you have read countless times, that you ‘suddenly’ understand clearly for the first time.

 All these small things cause us to glimpse the face of Jesus, the One who draws near to us.